Nuitka/Nuitka-website/doc/posts/nuitka-release-18.rst

    too.

 -  Anti-Bloat: Avoid ``pandas`` and ``matplotlib`` for ``sklearn`` package.
-Availability checks of third party packages should be counted as real usage.
+Availability checks of third-party packages should be counted as real usage.

 -  Anti-Bloat: Avoid ``IPython`` in newer ``keras`` module too.